 In advance of graduation, students must apply for graduation and complete an exit assessment.
-Application for graduation through LEO Online using the Admissions, Registration, Student Records, and Graduation information tab, Click on Graduation Information, Click on Graduation, Click on Apply to Graduate
+Application for graduation through LEO Online using the Apply to Graduate Link

 Prior to graduation the Director reviews the student's transcript for compliance with program requirements, removal of incomplete coursework, and compliance with the 7-year limit, and certifies that the candidate will have completed all Program requirements before graduation.
 Students can follow their progress meeting degree requirements by checking their status on DegreeWorks on LeoOnline.
 Students are urged to regularly review their transcripts to ensure that all incomplete grades (Is) have been changed and that there are no holds on their student accounts.